saharnn96/Helloworld_York_Demo/README.md

 docker-compose up --build
 ```

-## 📝 License

-This project is part of the roboarch R&D project.
-Copyright (C) 2024-present Bert Van Acker (B.MKR) <bert.vanacker@uantwerpen.be>

-RAP R&D concepts can not be copied and/or distributed without the express permission of Bert Van Acker.

 ## 🤝 Contributing

 This is a research project.
 For questions or collaboration opportunities, please contact the project maintainer.